DarkRoku12/DarkRoku12/README.md

 - Compilers
 - Optimization techniques

-Some of my thoughts are in my blog: https://code.darkroku12.ovh/
+Some of my thoughts are in my blog: https://code.darkroku12.ovh/ <br>
 Also, you can checkout my gist: https://gist.github.com/DarkRoku12

 Future goal: Be an active maintainer of the LuaJIT project.